josh-white-278/zephyr-pub-sub/README.md

 3. Runtime message allocators added
 4. Message allocators added to allocator pools
 5. Subscribers initialized
-6. Subscribers configured
-7. Subscribers added to broker
+6. Subscribers added to broker

 ## Broker

 A broker is responsible for managing message routing and acquiring/releasing message references for its subscribers.
 It maintains a list of subscribers in order of priority.
 When a message is received on its publish queue it iterates through the list checking each subscriber's subscriptions.
-If a subscription is found the message is passed to the subscriber through its selected queuing mechanism.
+If a subscription is found the message is passed to the subscriber.
 The broker acquires and releases references to messages as required, subscribers should not have to worry about it unless they are manually acquiring additional references.
 Messages can only be published to a single broker due to the FIFO message queuing mechanism used by the broker.

 ### Default Broker